ULHPC/ulhpc-docs/docs/data/transfer.md

     # Assuming HomeBrew -- see https://brew.sh
     brew install osxfuse sshfs
     ```
-    You can also directly install macFUSE from <https://osxfuse.github.io/>
+    You can also directly install macFUSE from: <https://osxfuse.github.io/>.
 You must reboot for the installation of osxfuse to take effect.
-    You can then update to the latest version
+You can then update to the latest version.

-SSHFS allows any user to remotely mount their ULHPC home directory onto a local workstation through an ssh connection.
+With SSHFS any user can mount their ULHPC home directory onto a local workstation through an ssh connection.
 The CLI format is as follows:
 ```
 sshfs [user@]host:[dir] mountpoint [options]
 ```